shad/rdf-tools/README.md

 ---

-**Status**: 🚧 Early development - not yet ready for production use
+**Status**: 🎯 Core functionality complete - ready for beta testing

-This plugin is being developed incrementally with a focus on solid foundations, comprehensive testing, and excellent user experience.
+This plugin implements a complete RDF processing system with live-updating SPARQL queries.
+The core architecture is solid and extensively tested, with advanced features still in development.